Agoric/documentation/main/ertp/ERTP-Guide/IssuersAndMints.md

     - Combine multiple `payment`s into one `payment`.
 If any `payment` in `paymentsArray` is a promise, the operation happens after all `payment`s resolve.
 Every `payment` is burned except for the returned one.
-You cannot combine `payments` of different brands.
+If you try to combine `payments` of different brands, it throws an exception and each `payment` is unaffected.
     - ```js
       const { quatloosMint, quatloosIssuer, quatloosAmountMath } = makeIssuerKit('quatloos');
       // create an array of 100 payments of 1 unit each